cody35367/remmina-external-tools-plus/README.md

 ### `install.sh` :

-This script is used to install the remmina external tools scripts in place for the Remmina gui to use and present as menu options.
+This script is used to install the Remmina external tools scripts in place for the Remmina gui to use and present as menu options.

 ### `remove-defaults.sh` :